-- TWO BUTTON SQUEEZE: You must completely squeeze both Tan Buttons on your Patch to deliver any insulin.
-Squeezing one button will not deliver any insulin. - LOCKED BUTTONS: If the Patch runs out of insulin or the cannula is blocked, the Tan Buttons will signal no insulin is being delivered by the Tan Buttons locking in the "squeezed in" position, and no click is heard.
+- TWO BUTTON CLICK: You must completely click both tan buttons on your Patch to deliver any insulin.
+Clicking one button will not deliver any insulin. - LOCKED BUTTONS: If the Patch runs out of insulin or the cannula is blocked, the tan buttons will signal no insulin is being delivered by the tan buttons locking in the "squeezed in" position, and no click is heard

-The last squeeze of the Tan Buttons when they lock may deliver less than 2 units.
+The last click of the tan buttons when they lock may deliver less than 2 units.

-If locked buttons occur, check your blood glucose in 1 to 2 hours after the last squeeze.
+If locked buttons occur, check your blood glucose in 1 to 2 hours after the last click.

-IMPORTANT: If at Any Time the Tan Buttons Lock
+IMPORTANT: If at Any Time the Tan Buttons Lock while wearing the Patch

-- Remove the Patch from your body and place a new Patch onto a new site. - Continue with insulin dosing with the new Patch and give the rest of the remaining dose.
-Example: You want to dose 8 units and the Tan Buttons lock in the "squeezed in" position after 4 units (count "2, 4"); just replace the Patch and continue with the remaining part of your dose (count "6, 8"). - 3.
+- Remove the Patch from your body and place a new Patch onto a new site. - 2.
+Continue with insulin dosing with the new Patch and give the rest of the remaining dose.
+Example: You want to dose 8 units and the tan buttons lock in the "squeezed in" position after 4 units (count "2, 4"); just replace the Patch and continue with the remaining part of your dose (count "6, 8"). - 3.
 It is important to check your blood glucose 1 to 2 hours after replacing the Patch.
-This is because the last squeeze of the Patch you just removed may have short-dosed when the Tan Buttons locked, and the first squeeze of a new Patch is short 0.3 units.
+This is because the last click of the Patch you just removed may have short-dosed when the tan buttons locked, and the first click of a new Patch is short 0.3 units.
 Follow your healthcare professional's instructions on managing blood glucose.